Eagle House, Mitcham

 Buy a copy

-During its history the house has been used as a residence for city bankers, a private boarding school and a school run by the poor law authorities.
-In more recent years it came into the possession of the London Borough of Merton and was updated and extended for office use.
+During its history the house has been used as a residence for city bankers, a private boarding school and a school run by poor law authorities.
+In more recent years it was in the possession of the London Borough of Merton and was updated and extended for office use.